Harleencoder/Harleencoder.github.io/my-experience/read.md

       - It helps in developing positive attitude, self-confidence, courage & patience.

         ## **DAY 8**
         - Er.
 Kanwardeep Grewal mam intorduced  us to  **The Journey from Campus to Corporate and Building a Future Beyond the Classroom**.
 In addition with technical skills, **Soft skills** are also improtant.
 Without soft skills our technical skills are Zero.
 We also saw a *Role play* by our seniors related to interviews that teaches us about how to behave during interviews and how to maintain  our confidence in front of interviewer.
+She also gave me and my friend chocolate for attentive listening.
         - What are soft skills?
            - Basic etiquettes
            - Personality traits